 Complete androgen insensitivity syndrome occurs when the body cannot use androgens at all.
 People with this form of the condition have the external sex characteristics of females, but do not have a uterus and therefore do not menstruate and are unable to conceive a child (infertile).
 They are typically raised as females and have a female gender identity.
 Affected individuals have male internal sex organs (testes) that are undescended, which means they are abnormally located in the pelvis or abdomen.
-Undescended testes can become cancerous later in life if they are not surgically removed.
+Undescended testes have a small chance of becoming cancerous later in life if they are not surgically removed.
 People with complete androgen insensitivity syndrome also have sparse or absent hair in the pubic area and under the arms.

 The partial and mild forms of androgen insensitivity syndrome result when the body's tissues are partially sensitive to the effects of androgens.
-People with partial androgen insensitivity (also called Reifenstein syndrome) can have normal female sex characteristics, both male and female sex characteristics, or normal male sex characteristics.
-They may be raised as males or as females, and may have a male or a female gender identity.
-People with mild androgen insensitivity are born with male sex characteristics, but are often infertile and tend to experience breast enlargement at puberty.
+People with partial androgen insensitivity (also called Reifenstein syndrome) can have genitalia that look typically female, genitalia that have both male and female characteristics, or genitalia that look typically male.
+They may be raised as males or as females and may have a male or a female gender identity.
+People with mild androgen insensitivity are born with male sex characteristics, but they are often infertile and tend to experience breast enlargement at puberty.

 Complete androgen insensitivity syndrome affects 2 to 5 per 100,000 people who are genetically male.
 Partial androgen insensitivity is thought to be at least as common as complete androgen insensitivity.
 Mild androgen insensitivity is much less common.